pmndrs/react-spring/API-OVERVIEW.md

 ### Keyframes

-`Keyframes` allows you to chain, compose and orchestrate animations by creating predefined slots which you then execute by passing the `state` prop.
+`Keyframes` allow you to chain, compose and orchestrate animations by creating predefined slots which you then execute by passing the `state` prop.

 The resulting primitive can receive all the generic properties you would normally give your springs, like `native`, `from`, and so on.